 Our goal with the new Supercross BLK Carbon fiber fork, was not to make it lighter, but to make it stronger, stiffer and to keep pushing the envelope for BMX fork technology.

-While utilizing the same Torray T700S Nano Alloy Resin Carbon Fiber as the Supercross ENVY BLK race Frame, for maximum strength and security we designed a full 1 piece Carbon fiber fork that is a full one piece unit.
-No glue, no bonding, The entire fork is a single piece of high modulus , high impact carbon fiber.
+While utilizing the same Torray T700S Nano Alloy Resin Carbon Fiber as the Supercross ENVY BLK race Frame, for maximum strength and security we designed a full 1 piece Carbon fiber fork.
+No glue, no bonding, The entire fork is a single piece of high modulus, high-impact carbon fiber.
 The steertube will never slip, twist or pull.
-As the Steertube, the Legs, and the dropouts are all one solid piece of hollow carbon fiber.
+As the Steertube, the Legs, and the dropouts are of the same singular piece of hollow carbon fiber.

 Please watch the video below for the machine testing on the Supercross BLK forks.
 All of our Supercross and Speedline product meet AND EXCEED all EN Test standards for racing bicycles.

 Tech Note: Never use a star-fangled nut with a carbon steerer tube.
 This is why our forks have a bonded in compression bolt.